RTmtfiallos/IDS-AKS-Accelerator/MD-Cheatsheet.md

 <BR>

-> ## This is a header example like in an SOP.
+> ## This is a header example like in an SOP
 >
 > 1. This is the first list item.
 > 2. This is the second list item.
 >
 > Here's some example code:
 >